amita-shukla/blog-1/content/posts/variance/index.md

 expectingListOfSubtype(animals) //type mismatch compile time error
 ```

 No I can't.
-This makes sense because if we could pass animals to the function where cats is expected, it would have failed when we called the special function catonly on an animal.
+This makes sense because if we could pass `List[Animal]` to the function where `List[Cat]` is expected, it would have fail on calling the special function `catonly` on an animal.

 ```scala
 val cat1 = new Cat("cat1")